tushar-c/tushar-c.github.io/_posts/2018-8-1-The-Cartoon-Brain-:-Artificial-Neural-Networks.md

 One *non-linearity* we have already seen is the *sigmoid* function in the post about logistic regression.
 There are other such functions used too, such as *tanh*, *relu*, etc. In fact, you can use a function of your own as long it is well behaved, code for *differentiable*.

+The property of *differentiability* is going to come in handy later.

 The logistic sigmoid is given by:

 $$ f(x) = \frac{1}{1 + e^{-x}}$$